Not all revenue is equal.

 - Your deals vary in length

-- You’re comparing contract value across customers
+- You’re comparing contract value across different customer segments

 - You need a consistent way to measure rep performance